Areas of Interest

 My research investigates the social processes that shape the well-being of historically marginalized communities and the strategies, alliances, policies and practices that can bring about more just and sustainable societies.
 I am currently engaged in three major projects:

-1. Canadian Apartheid is a forthcoming book about Indigenous-Settler relations in Northwestern Ontario (Treaty 3 Territory).
-Based on 18 months of fieldwork, 160 in-depth interviews, and a photovoice project with Anishinaabe, Métis and white residents, this book examines the construction and negotiation of group identities, the key sources of intergroup conflict and cooperation (“boundaries” and “bridges”) and the dynamic nature of racism and anti-racism in a contemporary small-town settler-colonial setting.
+1. Canada at the Crossroads is a forthcoming book about Indigenous-settler relations in Northwestern Ontario (Treaty 3 Territory).
+Based on 18 months of fieldwork, 160 in-depth interviews, and a photovoice project with Anishinaabe, Métis, and non-Indigenous residents, this book examines the construction and negotiation of group identities, the key sources of intergroup conflict and cooperation (“boundaries” and “bridges”) and the dynamics of racism and anti-racism in a contemporary small-town settler-colonial setting.

-2. Pathways to Being an Ally: Building on the above research, I am conducting life-history interviews with non-Indigenous Canadians who participate in Truth and Reconciliation Commission and Idle No More events.
+2. Pathways to Being an Ally: Building on the above research, I am conducting life-history interviews with settler-Canadians who have participated in Truth and Reconciliation Commission and Idle No More events.
 My goal is to understand the experiences and conditions that lead to engagement in solidarity activities.
-In other words, how do some settlers become “allies,” and how do they conceive of their role in reconciliation and decolonization?
+In other words, how do some settlers become “allies,” and how do they conceive of their roles in reconciliation and decolonization?